Intellectual Architecture

 The answer determines the fate of every civilization.

-When truth is known, law has meaning.
+When truth is known, reason can discover it.

 When law serves truth, freedom endures.